pakizarashid/thesis/README.md

 ---

-Stage 3 diagnosed *why* the trade-off exists, not just *that* it exists: the PGD objective optimises purely for reduced speaker similarity — it has no term that requires the watermark to keep decoding, and no exposure to F5-TTS's conditioning behaviour at all.
-Pushing ε further is not really "more protection" so much as "a blunter perturbation that damages everything in the same acoustic budget the watermark and the audio quality also depend on."

----

 ## Robustness to Post-Processing Attacks (Route 2, F5-TTS)

-Tests whether watermark detection on Route 2's dual-defense checkpoint (`route2_scaleupaug_msgproc_r2`, msgproc_lora_r=2) survives common post-processing attacks applied to the protected audio *before* cloning, whether the cloned speech stays intelligible under those attacks, and whether cloning success (speaker similarity to the true source speaker) is affected.

-Baselines (F5-TTS clone, n=100, same checkpoint, no post-processing): detection ACC = 0.9431
-(protected) / 0.9825 (unprotected); speaker similarity (ECAPA-TDNN, against a fixed true source reference — see method note below) mean 0.5380, ASR 99.0% (protected) / mean 0.6212, ASR 100.0% (unprotected).

 Ten attack conditions (5 attack types × 2 severities — mp3/opus lossy re-encode via ffmpeg,
 resample via a polyphase round-trip through an intermediate rate, amplitude a random ±dB